People in Mariupol risking lives each time they leave shelter, says Ukrainian army commander - Local News 8

 Prokopenko said people in the city were now reluctant to leave their underground shelters even to get hold of essentials, meaning they were trying to drink less water and eat less food, only emerging to prepare hot meals.

 “People are cooking food in the streets, risking their lives under the continuous shelling and bombing,” the military commander said.
-“The temperature is minus 5 degree Celsius in the street.”
+“The temperature is minus 5 degrees Celsius in the street.”

 Basic services like gas, electricity and water, are all out in the city.
 Bodies are being left in the street because there is either no one left to collect them, or it is simply too dangerous to try.